I don’t have a lot of animal or veterinary experience, can I still take part on the project?

 What is the project accommodation like?

-You will be staying in a ‘volunteer house’ in Chintsa East - a small, friendly village on the beach.
-The housing is both safe and comfortable.
-The accommodation includes kitchen and bathroom facilities.
+You will be staying at Buccaneers Backpackers in Cintsa - a small, friendly village on the beach.
+The accomodation is both safe and comfortable.
+The accommodation includes a kitchenette and bathroom facilities.
 Although you will be based in Chintsa, our work involves travelling to a different location each day, so you will see a lot of the Eastern Cape!

 How many people sleep in a room?